adafruit/circuitpython-org/_board/seeed_xiao_esp32s3_sense.md

   - Microphone
 ---

-Seeed Studio XIAO ESP32S3 Sense featuring **ESP32S3** leverages dual-core ESP32S3 chip, supporting Wi-Fi, which allows battery charge.
+Seeed Studio XIAO ESP32S3 Sense featuring **ESP32S3** leverages dual-core ESP32S3 chip, supporting both Wi-Fi and BLE wireless connectivities, which allows battery charge.
 It integrates built-in camera sensor, digital microphone.
 It offers 8MB PSRAM, 8MB FLASH, and external SD card slot.
 All of these make it suitable for embedded ML, like intelligent voice and vision AI.

 ### Features